 The keys points of the HSE's ACOP L8, HSG 274 & HSG 282 are that;

 A range of approved guidance documents have been issued for the assessment, control & prevention of Legionella.
-For example, as well as ACOP L8, HSG 274 and HSG 282 issued by the HSE, the Department of Health have issued HTM 04-01 and the Ministry of Defence have also issued their own guidance.
+For example, as well as ACOP L8, HSG 274 and HSG 282 issued by the HSE, the Department of Health & Social Care have issued HTM 04-01 and the Ministry of Defence have also issued their own guidance.
 These guidance documents are "approved" guidance documents giving them a legal standing in court.

 Other guidance has also been released which is not approved, does not have a legal standing and Duty Holders need to understand the difference.
 Most guidance which is not approved is issued by profit making businesses who charge a fee, whereas approved guidance is normally free.
 It is important that Duty Holders ensure that work is carried out using approved guidance to ensure the correct standards are met.

-One issue is the training provided by organisations who have also released their own guidance documents.
+One major issue is the training provided by organisations who have also released their own guidance documents.
 The training they deliver is often designed to promote and sell their own guidance and as a result it takes Duty Holders away from the requirements of the approved guidance.
-For example, there is some none approved guidance recommending that each aspect of Legionella assessment, control & prevention be carried out by a different service provider, this guidance is supposed to deliver "best practice".
+For example, there is some none approved guidance recommending that each aspect of Legionella assessment, control & prevention is carried out by a different service provider, this guidance is supposed to deliver "best practice".
 However, the HSE's ACOP L8 has identified that miscommunication can increase the risk of Legionella.
 The risk of miscommunication can be significantly increased when using multiple service providers.

 All those involved in Legionella assessment, testing, control and prevention including employees and contractors should receive regular training.
 Regular training is a requirement of the HSE's ACOP L8 and is essential as the law and offical guidance can change as well as our understanding of Legionella.
 We are currently on the 4th Edition of the HSE's ACOP L8, this means there have been three previous editions.
 Every time the official guidance has changed it has done so because our understanding of Legionella bacteria has changed.
 For example, one of the changes in the 4th edition was the removal of an artifical 300 litre limit, the limit was removed because research had shown that Legionella can exisit in smaller systems.